jonasoesch/p9/2-theory.md

 Table: Comparison of transition types commonly identified by different authors for different purposes.
 The table shows that the agreement is relatively high for transitions that can be defined in terms of visualization parameters.
 What is often missing is the case where the underlying data changes. \label{visualization-focused-classification}

 * **Pan**: Moving a fixed image below a smaller viewport to see one part at a time.
 The most famous example of this is Google Maps [@Google:googlemaps].
 * **Zoom**: Geometric zooming in and out of a fixed image.
-This transition too, is used in Google Maps [@Google:googlemaps].
+This transition too is used in Google Maps [@Google:googlemaps].
 * **Filter**: Hiding or showing elements based on some criteria.
-When reading a visualization on cars, filtering might for example hide all the data on American cars.
+When reading a visualization on cars, filtering might, for example, hide all the data on American cars.
 * **Reorder**: Reordering axes according to a different criterion.
 Countries that are displayed in alphabetical order might, for example, be reordered according to their GDP.
 * **Substrate transformation**: Any distortion to the scale that is not addition or multiplication of a constant.
 For example a log transform or a lens-effect that resizes only a part of the coordinate system.
 The latter being something that is not often seen in real-world applications but seems to be a darling of visualization researchers [@Munzner-15:visualizationanalysis, pp. 327–338].
 * **Visualization change**: Showing the same data with a different visualization idiom.
 For example, showing a distribution as a boxplot to indicate mean, quantiles and outliers first and then transforming it into a histogram to give a better sense of its shape.